openxrlab/xrdslam/docs/benchmark.md

 ## 3D metrics

+Note:  When evaluating 3D metrics, the default value of distance_thresh is 0.01.
+However, for NeuralRecon, the default value of distance_thresh is 0.05.
+Therefore, 3D metrics are provided under these two threshold values respectively.

 | Algorithm       | Metric                | Room0 | Room1 | Room2 | Office0 | Office1 | Office2 | Office3 | Office4 | Average |
 | ------------ | --------------------- | ----- | ----- | ----- | ------- | ------- | ------- | ------- | ------- | ------- |
 | NICE-SLAM    | Depth L1[cm] -        | 1.81  | 1.44  | 2.04  | 1.39    | 1.76    | 8.33    | 4.99    | 2.01    | 2.97    |